If you do NOT see the Table of Contents frame to the left of this page, then

 A recent reorganisation within USAREUR has resulted in fewer but stronger combat units, and this process is being continued back in the USA and in the Far East.
 The following notes should therefore help towards a better understanding of the Army structure in these areas as well.

-Some 70 percent of USAREUR aircraft today are assigned to only nine major aviation units, consisting of one Combat Aviation Battalion (assigned at Division level) and two Armored Cavalry Regiments.
+Some 70 percent of USAREUR aircraft today are assigned to only nine major aviation units, including several Combat Aviation Battalions (assigned at Division level) and the Air and Support troops of two Armored Cavalry Regiments.
 The remaining 30 percent are spread over a large number of small units.
 Approximately 1,100 aircraft/helicopter are currently assigned in the following numbers:

 All army units in West Germany come under the control of the USAREUR & 7th Army, whose HQ is at Heidelberg.
 The major commands under it will each be dealt with in turn, and are as follows: